Fraud and scam advice

 Scammers most commonly make contact via email or telephone and can seem very plausible and convincing, but before you give any details ask yourself, How do I know this is genuine, and Is this too good to be true?
 If it is, then its more than likely a scam.

 There are thousands of different scams, the most common ones being fake lotteries and prize draws, bogus health cures, dodgy investment schemes, pyramid selling and phishing.
 See below for more details and advice on the scams.

-In addition to the below advice the Metropolitan Police have also kindly provided their The Little book of Big Scams booklet which is a resource to assist in combating fraud and other economic crime, and to prevent you becoming a victim of crime.
+In addition to the below advice the Metropolitan Police have also kindly provided their The Little book of Big Scams booklet, which will help cmbat fraud and other economic crime.